wbxl2000/black.qer.im/README.md

 ## Introduction

-"turn off" one of the screens when your other screen is watching a movie, playing a game, etc.
+"turn off" one screen when your other screen is watching a movie, playing a game, etc.

 ## Feature